Make your user onboarding emails stand out with these best practices

 Not all user journeys are the same.
 One person could sign up for your product, get distracted by a phone call and not engage again.
 Others might sign up, play around with a few core features and not convert right away.

-Sending emails with content that relates to a user's specific progress means helps keep a users attention as oppose to becoming de-sensitized to your emails because they are not relevant.
+Sending emails with content that relates to a user's specific progress (like a welcome email on signup) means helps keep a users attention as oppose to becoming de-sensitized to your emails because they are not relevant.
 Using behavior-triggered emails also means that each email has the potential to help take users further on their journey, and not risk repeating information they already know, or is too far ahead.

 Before you can initiate any triggered emails it’s important to remind yourself of the Aha moments / goals you identified earlier.
 You can then ensure that emails contain one clear call-to-action that drive users to the key action they have not yet completed.